 "worst case certified energy consumption of Part B family" means the worst case certified energy consumption of a Part B family which needs to be provided according to Annex 4 of this Regulation.

-At the option of the manufacturer, instead of using the worst case certified energy consumption value of the Part B family, the manufacturer may be allowed to use any higher energy consumption value.
+At the option of the manufacturer, instead of using the worst case certified energy consumption value of the Part B family, the manufacturer may be allowed to use any higher energy consumption value.]

-The total distance used for confirming the compliance with the minimum performance requirements will consist of the sum of the distance driven and the virtual distance.
+The total distance used for confirming the compliance with the minimum performance requirements will consist of the sum of the distance driven and the virtual distance defined in UNRXXX.
 The total virtual distance shall be recorded and monitored.

+7.3.
+Type Approval Authority that grants the approval may request the vehicle manufacture to demonstrate compliance defined in paragraph 7.1. and 7.2. of this section by using the following procedure.

+7.3.1.
+Monitor Requirement (reserved)

+7.3.2.
+Battery Performance Requirements (reserved)

+7.4.
+Without prejudice to paragraph 7.3., the vehicle manufacture may declare the compliance defined in paragraph 7.1. and 7.2. of this section during Type Approval.

+7.5.
+Requirements for SVM and USVM, special purpose vehicles and multi-stage vehicles(reserved)

-8. In-Use Verification
+8. In-Service Conformity

-8.1.
-Definitions of Families

-Vehicles having the same characteristics with respect to their evaluation under Part A or Part B below shall be grouped into vehicle families for the purpose of compliance verification.
-Families under Part A shall have the same characteristics with respect to verification of the SOCR/SOCE monitors.
-Families under Part B shall have the same characteristics with respect to verification of battery durability.

-Families with the same characteristics with respect to compliance verification shall be defined as follows:

-8.1.1.
-For Part A: Verification of Monitors

-Only vehicles that are substantially similar with respect to the following elements may be part of the same monitor family:

-(a) Algorithm for estimating on-board SOCR and on-board SOCE;

-(b) Sensor configuration (for sensors used in determination of SOCR and SOCE estimates);

-(c) Characteristics of battery cell which have a non-negligible influence on accuracy of monitor;

-(d) Type of vehicle (PEVs or OVC-HEVs).

-At the request of the manufacturer, with the approval of the responsible authority and with appropriate technical justification, the manufacturer may deviate from the above criteria for families.

-8.1.2.
-For Part B: Verification of Battery Durability

-Only vehicles that are substantially similar with respect to the following elements may be part of the same battery durability family:

-(a) Type and number of electric machines, including net power, construction type (asynchronous/ synchronous, etc.), and any other characteristics having a non-negligible influence on battery durability;

-(b) Type of battery (dimensions, type of cell, including format and chemistry, capacity (Ampere-hour), nominal voltage, nominal power;

-(c) Battery management system (BMS) (with regards to battery durability monitoring and estimations);

-(d) Passive and active thermal management of the battery;

-(e) Type of electric energy converter between the electric machine and battery, between the recharge-plug-in and battery, and any other characteristics having a non-negligible influence on battery durability;

-(f) Operation strategy of all components influencing the battery durability;

-(g) Declared maximum charging power.

-At the request of the manufacturer, with the approval of the responsible authority and with appropriate technical justification, the manufacturer may deviate from the above criteria for families.
+The manufacturer shall perform the in-service conformity tests as described in paragraph 7.
+Responsible authorities and other third parties bodies may perform in-service verification tests.

 8.2.
 Information gathering

 The following information shall be made available to the authorities by the manufacturer in a format to be agreed between the authorities and the manufacturer: annual report on relevant warranty claims; and annual statistics on repairs for both batteries and other systems that might influence the electric energy consumption of the vehicle.
 Such information shall be made available once a year for each battery durability family for the duration of the period defined in paragraph 5.2. after the last vehicle of this family is sold.

+<latest R83 with modification>As part of the information provided for the ISC checks, each manufacturer shall report to the granting type approval authority on relevant warranty claims, and any relevant warranty repair works performed or recorded during servicing, in accordance with a format agreed between the granting type approval authority and the manufacturer at type approval.
+The information shall detail the frequency and nature of faults for relevant components and systems by Part B family.
+The ISC reports shall be filed at least once a year for each Part B family for the duration of the period during which in-service conformity checks are to be performed in accordance with paragraph 8.4. of this Regulation.
+The ISC reports shall be made available upon request.

 8.3.
 Part A: Verification of SOCR/SOCE monitors